-The overall purpose of the processing operation under consideration is to select and recruit temporary staff while complying with the provisions on conditions of employment laid down in the Staff Regulations of Officials of the European Communities (Staff Regulations) and the Conditions of Employment of Other Servants of the European Communities (CEOS).
-Those provisions are set out in Article 4 and in Chapter 1 (Recruitment) of Title III of the Staff Regulations and in Articles 8 to 15 of the CEOS.
+The overall purpose of the processing operation under consideration is to select and recruit contract staff while complying with the provisions on conditions of employment laid down in the Staff Regulations of Officials of the European Communities (Staff Regulations) and the Conditions of Employment of Other Servants of the European Communities (CEOS).
+These provisions are set out in Article 4 and Chapter 1 of Title III of the Staff Regulations and in Title V of the CEOS (Articles 79 to 88).

-The secondary purpose, in the case of new recruits, is to obtain some of the information needed to establish the rights of the data subjects on taking up their appointments.
+The secondary purpose, in the case of a new recruit, is to obtain some of the information needed to establish the rights of the data subject on taking up his or her appointment.